Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 ### Threat
 **Threats** are possible dangers that could exploit a vulnerability.
 It can refer to a threatening circumstance, an entity capable of causing harm, or the actual event that may cause harm.
 The general notion of a threat can be modelled as an ArchiMate *driver*, however since threat is an ambiguous term, more specific notions of threat are used to more precisely model threats.

 The term **Threat Agent** refers to the above entity capable of causing harm.
 Note, this can be both intentional; a hacker with malicious intent, or accidental; an employee accidentally types the wrong bash command.
-There exist various active structure ArchiMate elements that could be used to model threat agents.
-In practice, business actor elements are commonly used.
+There exist *various active structure* ArchiMate elements that could be used to model threat agents.
+In practice, *business actor* elements are commonly used.

 In contrast to threat agent, a **Threat Event** refers to the actual event that may cause harm.
-Similar to threat agents, threat events can be naturally mapped to the business event element.
+Similar to threat agents, threat events can be naturally mapped as a specialization to the *business event* element.

 ***Note:*** When we talk about an *attack* this is a specific type of threat event that is the result of an *attacker's*, a specific kind of threat agent, intentional malicious activity.

 ***TODO: Add picture of the various kinds of threats***

 ### Asset at risk
 Anything (tangible or intangible) capable of being owned or controlled to produce value can be referred to as an **asset at risk**.
 In cyber security contexts, this can an data, device, or other component of the environment that supports information-related activities.
-Mapping assets can be done with most or a combination of core elements in the ArchiMate specification.
+Mapping assets can be done with *most or a combination of core elements* in the ArchiMate specification.
+A specific "asset" profile could be assigned to the elements, this profile could then have attributes important to to the asset such as its value.

 ### Vulnerability
 A **vulnerability** within cyber security contexts can be defined as a weakness that allows an attacker to threaten the value of an asset.
-An assessment can be used to model these, however one does not typically want to model vulnerabilities themselves.
+An *assessment* can be used to model these, either by seeing a vulnerability as a specialization of an assessment or as a specific attribute.
+However typically vulnerabilities aren't modelled themselves.
 In an architectural model, known vulnerabilities should be scarce.
 The focus should lie on threats.

 ***TODO: Add picture of a vulnerability and asset at risk***